kreuzwerker/DKT.flows/README.md

 ### Deployment

 1. First create a new build with `yarn run build` and check locally that the build works.
+2. Run `yarn run deploy-dev` to deploy the new build to the Dev environment.
-2. Run `yarn run deploy-test` to deploy the new build to the Test environment.
+   Run `yarn run deploy-test` to deploy the new build to the Test environment.

 ## Local REST Mock API